alvin677/graphics.h/README.md

 A graphics library that can be used in C/C++

 To use, simply put the graphics.h file in your repos/PROJECTNAME/PROJECTNAME/ folder.
-The graphics.cpp file is just a short example.

 ```cpp
 // Color variables